 Studying Geography will allow you to take an informed and analytical view of our changing world, and of your place in it.
 The relationship between people and their environment is a key geographical theme, as is the way in which this relationship can be made more sustainable for the future.
 This puts Geography at the core of many important current debates.
 For example, geographers are able to examine the issue of climate change holistically by looking at both the physical factors that affect the problem and also the human responses to the challenges created.

-- UC is rated in the top 150 universities in the world in Geography (QS World University Rankings by Subject, 2017).
+- UC is rated in the top 100 universities in the world for Geography (QS World University Rankings by Subject, 2018).

 - The undergraduate programme is structured around four curriculum pathways: physical geography, human geography, Geographic Information Systems (GIS), and resource and environmental management.